 It’s Never Too Late!

-You may have failed to train your dog while he was young because you did not find the time to do it or you knew nothing about training a dog.
+You may have failed to train your dog while he was young because you did not find the time to do it, or you knew nothing about training a dog.

-You may have gotten an untrained rescued or adopted dog.
+You may have gotten an untrained, rescued, or adopted dog.
 Or, your dog might also have developed some traits over time that you want to get rid of now.

 Whatever the reason is for having a dog that still needs training, don’t stress yourself out.
 Training him even if he is older is still possible.
+Many older dogs managed to get trained even in their later years of life.

 Be assured that it is never too late to start training your dog now.